Hua Tou: Practice

 Dahui emphasised that initial insight is essential for Zen-training.
 Dahui stressed that it was possible for laymen to achieve enlightenment through this practice.
 He often gave instructions through letters to his pupils.

 Chinul described Hwadu (Hua Tou) in his treatise Dharma Collection and Special Practice Record (Korean: 법집별항녹절요사기; Hanja: 法集別行錄節要私記解; RR: Beopjip byeolhaeng nok jeolyo byeongip sagi) as a practice that leads to the very limits of speech and acts as a purification device.
-Because the practice leads students beyond conceptual understanding, Chinul considered an advanced practice for those of particular talent, or those who had already advanced through other practices first.
+Because the practice leads students beyond conceptual understanding, Chinul considered it an advanced practice for those of particular talent, or those who had already advanced through other practices first.

 To practice Hua Tou, one concentrates on the phrase, initially repeating it silently with a questioning and open mind and then thinking about "Who" or "What" is generating the Hua Tou, this brings about "Great Doubt".
 Hua Tou can be practiced during sitting meditation, after the mind has been calmed through an initial period of breath meditation.

 Hsu Yun said of practicing Hua Tou:

 According to Chan master Sheng Yen, there are three stages of Hua Tou practice: reciting the Hua Tou, asking the Hua Tou and investigating the Hua Tou.
 Through these stages it is important not to try to answer the Hua Tou intellectually, but to persistently ask the question mindfully with genuine interest and sincere desire to know.
 It is through this constant practice that great doubt and then insight arises.

+According to Mario Poceski, although Dahui's kanhua Chan (in which one focuses on a huatou) purports to be a sudden method, it essentially consists of a process of gradually perfecting concentration.
+Poceski also observes the role the kanhua technique played in standardizing Chan practice.
+He argues that this contributed to the routinization of the tradition, resulting in a loss of some of the more open and creative aspects of earlier Chan.